demisto/content-docs/content-repo/extra-docs/articles/deprecation-process-and-hidden-packs.md

 A pack is considered deprecated when all of its integrations, scripts and playbooks are deprecated.

-## Deprecating integration process

-Deprecating integration is a very simple process.
+## How to Deprecate an Integration

 1) Add the following key to the integration yaml file ```deprecated: true```.

-2) Add the following sentence to the integration yml's description : Deprecated. {reason why it is deprecated} either {use integration v2 instead} or {No available replacement}
+2) Add the following sentence to the integration yaml's description: Deprecated. {reason why it is deprecated} either {use integration v2 instead} or {No available replacement}

 no available replacement integration example:
 <img src="../../../docs/doc_imgs/integrations/deprecated-integration-1.png" width="400" align="middle"></img>